Jean-Marc Léger: Career

+Books

 Léger is the author of the best-selling book Cracking the Quebec Code and is recognized as an expert on consumer behaviour and millennials.
 He is a specialist of the American market and is frequently featured in the North American media.
 He appears regularly on television programs, particularly during Quebec and Canadian elections, as a public opinion specialist.
 He is also a columnist for the Journal de Montréal.